-Reception centers may be established by MCEM and the American Red Cross for the purpose of expeditiously clearing evacuee traffic from the evacuation routes, initial screening of evacuees for contamination, and providing food service and health and medical care to evacuees.
+Reception centers would be established by MCEM for the purpose of expeditiously clearing evacuee traffic from the evacuation routes, initial screening of evacuees for contamination, and providing food service and health and medical care to evacuees.
 After a previously agreed upon length of temporary shelter stay, evacuees will be mobilized and moved to other shelter locations or to temporary housing.
 When the emergency subsides, evacuees will be allowed to reenter the affected area in accordance with established procedures.
+The Monroe County Department of Health, the American Red Cross and the applicable Fire Rescue Departments are the primary responders at the reception center/s.